0delay/BasewarsConfig/README.md

 ------------------------
 ## 1. Installation

-- Copy the basewars folder to your **gamemodes** folder of your server.
+- Copy the basewars folder to your **gamemodes** folder of your server

 - Go to your **basewars/gamemode/config/** folder and change settings in the **config.lua**

-- You can add new weapons, entites, printer or vehicles by adding entries in the shop config files.
+- You can add new weapons, entites, printer or vehicles by adding entries in the shop config files

-- There are a few example config files included for some popular weapon packs.
+- There are a few example config files included for some popular weapon packs

-- Check the **Shop config files section** below for full instructions.
+- Check the **Shop config files section** below for full instructions

 - !!!
 Always restart your server after you made changes to one of the lua files !!!
 (Autorefresh is NOT compatible with the gamemode)